anikethsaha/mern/README.md

+## Start Editing

-## Look for the `config/index.js` for making changes in the configs of the project
+Look for the `config/index.js` for making changes in the configs of the project

 - *Edit* the src/client/index.js to make changes for client